by Michael Wolter

-And with our new programme, Imfuna Exchange, we can link busy inventory companies who need an extra hand with Imfuna-trained inventory clerks.
-We're like a matchmaking service for the inventory industry across the U.K.!
+And with our forthcoming programme, Imfuna Exchange, we can link busy inventory companies who need an extra hand with Imfuna-trained inventory clerks.
+We’re like a matchmaking service for the inventory industry across the U.K.!

 Just because the pound sterling is feeling a little under the weather these days does not mean your inventory business has to weather the storm.
 Get in touch at email@example.com.